|The Frankfurt-Tipp rating:|

-International cycling was shaken to its foundations when it was confirmed in 2012 that Lance Armstrong, the hero of many cycling fans and role model for many other athletes, had been doping for years.
-The man who, after a successful cancer treatment, achieved spectacular victories in the Tour de France, only managed this with the help of medication.
-As a result, all his titles were revoked from 1998 onwards and he himself was banned from professional cycling for the rest of his life.
-In 2013 he admitted doping in an interview, but didn't really repent.
-And so Lance Armstrong is now simply the "biggest fraud in sports history" for many people.
+International cycling was shaken to its foundations when it was confirmed in 2012 that Lance Armstrong, of all people, the hero of many cycling fans and role model for numerous other athletes, had been doping for years.
+The man, who after a successful cancer treatment, achieved spectacular victories in the Tour de France, only managed to do so with the help of drugs.
+As a result, he was stripped of all titles from 1998 and banned from professional cycling himself for life.
+In 2013, he admitted to doping in an interview, but didn't really show any remorse.
+And so, for many, Lance Armstrong is now quite simply the biggest cheat in sporting history.

-This is also due to the strong play of the actors.
-Especially Ben Foster delivers a great performance as Lance Armstrong, which simply captivates the viewer.
-Frears and his team have created an athlete's drama that offers absolute enjoyment on a dramaturgical, visual and acting level.
-A film that shows in an entertaining way where megalomania can lead and what consequences it can have if you sell your ideals and your soul for success.
+This is also thanks to the strong acting of the actors.
+Ben Foster, in particular, delivers a great performance as Lance Armstrong that simply captivates you as a viewer.
+Frears and his team have created a sports drama that is an absolute delight on a dramaturgical, visual and acting level.
+A film that shows in an entertaining way where delusions of grandeur can lead and what the consequences can be when you sell your ideals and your soul for success.
 Absolutely worth seeing!